“Don’t hate the media. Become the media…”

 This incident proved to be prologue in ways the reliable, steadfast Cold War treatment of leaders like Nyerere had not.
 Sometime after my return to the States, I joined a company, then known as Quantum Computer Services, that soon became America Online, and for the first time experienced the media in all its humanity.
 We are the only species that, both individually and collectively, regularly survives its mistakes, and in this regard, the media, I learned, is the apotheosis of humankind.
 In fairness, once you become the story rather than its consumer, as we were at AOL, you have an unfair advantage over its chroniclers because you know the truth, the whole truth, and time is on your side, not theirs.
 Still, like a historian watching a biopic, I couldn’t help but be bemused by the number of gratuitous or unforced errors there were in every story I ever saw written about the company, even the most positive.

-The humanity of media was also exhibited in its emotions.
+The humanity of media was also, and particularly, exhibited in its emotions.
 It could be hurt, and lash out with a surprising degree of vindictiveness.
 Shortly after The New York Times Online launched on AOL, the Washington Post came calling.
 Unfortunately we weren’t able to come to terms, and they decided to go with a shiny new competitor (one we ultimately left in the pixel dust).
 With that parting of ways, our hometown paper’s coverage turned on us, beginning with a company profile that positioned our employees as members of a cult, which, to be fair, if a primary mark of cultdom is unnervingly absolute belief in what you’re building and selling, well then, guilty as charged, just like every other hugely successful startup I’ve known since.